ecilasun/e32/README.md

 The project is built using an Arty A7-100T board but is small enough to fit onto any smaller board.

-The CPU takes 5 stages to execute most instruction, with the exception of LOAD instruction, which has an additional wait stage.
+The CPU takes 5 stages to execute most instruction, with the exception of LOAD and WFI instructions, which have additional wait stages.
 At 100Mhz, this yields a peak of 20MIPS and an average of 16.67MIPS depending on memory read patterns.

 ## State machine flow
 The stages will always follow the following sequence from startup time, where the curly braces is the looping part, and Reset happens once:

 ```
-Initialization: 1 clock
+Initialization: 2 clocks
-Reset ->{ Retire -> ... }
+Reset -> { Retire -> ... }

-Load instruction: 6 clocks
+LOAD instruction: 6 clocks
-{ Retire -> Fetch -> Decode -> Execute -> LoadWait -> Writeback -> ... }
+{ Fetch -> Decode -> Execute -> LoadWait -> Writeback -> Retire -> ... }

+WFI instruction: 6 clocks
+{ Fetch -> Decode -> Execute -> InterruptWait -> Writeback -> Retire -> ... }

 All other instructions: 5 clocks
-{ Retire -> Fetch -> Decode -> Execute -> Writeback -> ... }
+{ Fetch -> Decode -> Execute -> Writeback -> Retire -> ... }
 ```

 ## Fetch Stage